purin-time/github-pages-with-jekyll/index.md

 ## Hi!
 I'm Sayaka, a Web Developer based in Japan.

-Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
-Aenean commodo ligula eget dolor.
-Aenean massa.
-Cum sociis natoque penatibus et magnis dis parturient montes, nascetur ridiculus mus.
+Web Developer with fundamental knowledge of design, development, and implementing applications, eager to acquire new knowledge in this field and enhance my development skills.

 ### SKILL SET

 HTML  /  CSS  /  JavaScript  /  SASS  /  Bootstrap
 PHP  /  Git  /  Github  /  Laravel  /  Terminal
-Wordpress  /  PhotoShop  /  Figma
+Node.js  /  Wordpress  /  PhotoShop  /  Figma